terrafx/terrafx/docs/design/audio.md

 }

-public abstract class AudioProvider : IDisposable
+public interface IAudioProvider
 {
-    // Provides PCM audio samples of system endianness to a sound backend, so that they can be
+    // Provides sound devices to code, so that they can be requested and used to
-    // heard by users

-    public AudioProvider(AudioProviderOptions options, PipeOptions pipeOptions = null) { throw null; }

-    // Since this is write-only, we only need the writer public PipeWriter Writer => throw null;

-    public Task RunAsync() { throw null; }

-    protected void Dispose(bool disposing) { throw null; }
-    void IDisposable.Dispose() { Dispose(true); }
+    // play sound.
+Implementors are likely to name based on subsystem, e.g. XAudio2AudioProvider, OpenALAudioProvider

+    // Requests an audio device supporting the given options.
+If none could be
+    // found, returns null.
+    IAudioDevice RequestAudioDevice(IAudioDeviceOptions options = null);

+    // Returns an enumerable which can be used to enumerate available audio
+    // devices.
+Does not initialize them.
+    IEnumerable<IAudioDeviceOptions> EnumerateAudioDevices();
 }

-public abstract class AudioProviderOptions
+public interface IAudioDevice : IDisposable
 {
+    // Provides audio data to a sound device, so that they can be heard by
+    // users.
+Endianness and data format are specified by implementors.

+    // Since this is write-only, we only need the writer public PipeWriter Writer;

+    public Task RunAsync();
+}

+public interface IAudioDeviceOptions
+{
+    // Represents a set of options supported by a given audio device.
+    // Implementors can add more options, and they are likely to encode format
+    // information in the name, eg. OpusAudioDeviceOptions, MpegAudioDeviceOptions

-    // Sample rate of input PCM
+    // Sample rate of input data
     public int SampleRate { get; set; }

-    // Bit depth of input PCM
+    // Bit depth of input data
     public int BitDepth { get; set; }

-    // Number of channels in input PCM public int Channels { get; set; }
+    // Number of channels in input data public int Channels { get; set; }

+    // Endianness of input data: true if big endian public bool BigEndian { get; set; }
 }

+public static sealed class WellKnownSampleRates
+{
+    // A list of of well known sampling rates, in samples per second.

+    public const int CdAudio = 44100;

+    public const int DvdAudio = 48000;
+}
 ```

 # Further Considerations #

-- Is an enum better for `AudioProviderOptions#SampleRate`?
-I'm not sure whether
-  APIs provided by Windows/SDL/OpenAL/etc. allow arbitrary sample rates.
-  - On one hand, using an enum would make it easier for the user to decide
-    and choose a valid option
-  - On the other, it may limit our options in the future
+- How do we name well-known sampling rates?
+  - `CdAudio` and `DvdAudio` are based on well-known sample rates for CDs and
+    DVDs, but how do we handle cases, e.g. 192kHz?
-- How do we handle cases where obtained audio devices do not match requested
+- How do we handle cases where an audio provider does not match a requested
-  devices?
+  device?
-  - If byte order does not match, would it be expensive to perform byte
+  - If byte order does not match, byte swapping can likely be performed
-    swapping?
-    - Might be a possible optimisation point using vectorized operations, if
-      necessary.
+    transparently using vectorised operations
-  - If sample rate does not match requested, do we:
+  - If sample rate does not match requested, do we resample internally?
-    - Resample internally?
-    - Throw?
-    - Ignore?
-  - Do we provide a static function to request an audio device?
-This would
-    likely only be present on implementations
-    - `TryGetAudioDevice`?
-Returning as an out-variable seems odd though...
 - How do we handle buffer under/overruns?
   - Underruns can be filled with silence samples, most likely
   - Overruns should be impossible due to Pipelines?